spacetelescope/PASTIS/README.md

 matrix, including the diagonal, before calculating the PASTIS matrix.

-This readme provides quick instructions to get PASTIS results for the LUVOIR-A telescope, as well as more detailed info about the code and other telescopes it suppoerts.
+This readme provides quick instructions to get PASTIS results for the LUVOIR-A telescope, as well as more detailed info about the code and other telescopes it supports.
 For further info, contact the author under `iva.laginja@lam.fr`.

 ## Table of Contents